parabirb/Tsuyu/README.md

 5. Move the `build` folder in the Tsuyu WebUI repository to the Tsuyu repository.
 6. **If you are not on Mac and want to use CUDA, you will need to download the relevant binary for your OS.
 If you're on Mac or do not have a NVIDIA GPU, you can skip this step.** To do this, simply run `npx --no node-llama-cpp download --cuda` in the Tsuyu repository.
 7. Create a `models` folder inside the Tsuyu repository, then download your preferred LLM in GGUF format and move it into the folder.
 We recommend either [mistral-7b-instruct-v0.1.Q4_0.gguf](https://gpt4all.io/models/gguf/mistral-7b-instruct-v0.1.Q4_0.gguf) or [gpt4all-falcon-newbpe-q4_0.gguf](https://gpt4all.io/models/gguf/gpt4all-falcon-newbpe-q4_0.gguf).
 8. Write your config file to `config.json`.
 An example is provided in `config.example.json`.
-Using long-term memory may cause generations to take longer.
 9. **If you are using long-term memory, you will have to set an initial memory.** You can do this by modifying `initial_document.txt`.
 10. You're ready to run Tsuyu!
 Just do `node .` and you should be ready.
 If you installed the web UI, you can visit the port to see an accessible interface.
 As Tsuyu is an officially supported port of Ame, you can join the [Discord server](https://discord.gg/y9H8NWDxeC) if you have any questions or need help.

 ## Tsuyu API Endpoints
-Tsuyu currently provides three API endpoints.
+Tsuyu currently provides four API endpoints.

 * `GET /ame_speech.wav` will return the last line spoken by Ame, if there is one.
 * `POST /api/v1/text` with a JSON body of `{ input: String }` will feed the text to the LLM and provide a JSON output with two keys.